-- You get a wide range of templates, fonts, colors
+- You get a wide range of templates, fonts, and colors.

-- Tracks your resume viewers with analytical reports
+- It tracks your resume viewers with analytical reports.

 To make your proficiency in this area stand out, use some of these keywords:

-- Explain how you improved visibility of your social accounts you’ve worked with
+- Explain how you improved the visibility of the social accounts you’ve worked with.

 Every business might face a crunch in resources.
 That’s because resources are limited, and everyone’s competing for a piece of the pie.